 All committee meetings are open to the public; however, the meeting—or portions of the meeting—may be closed to the public for purposes allowed under the Minnesota Open Meetings Law.
 The chair of the committee oversees the preparation of the meeting agenda which contains a listing and brief description of all matters items to be considered.
 Although this primarily includes those matters referred by the City Council, committees also may consider matters submitted by City officers or by City departments and divisions to facilitate expeditious action.
 Standing committees conduct public hearings on proposals when required by law or by the direction of the City Council, and for that purpose take public testimony on the proposals.
 In addition, a standing committee may accept public comments on items even if a formal public hearing is not required.

 When a committee has completed its evaluation of each proposal, it forwards its recommendation in the form of a committee report to the full City Council.
 Committee recommendations are limited to: approve; approve as amended; do not approve; or forward without recommendation.

-After action by the City Council, the City Clerk engrosses any amendments, adds the final vote tally, and prepares a certified, final version of the written proposal which is then transmitted to the Mayor.
+After action by the City Council, the City Clerk engrosses any amendments, adds the final vote tally, and transmits a certified version to the Mayor.

 Publication & Codification